yfain/mystore/README.md

 # Develop a simple mystore app in Angular 5

-**Angular 5/Bootstrap 4: two presentations**
+**Angular 5/Bootstrap 4: two workshops**

-This repo contains materials from my two presentations: "Angular Applied" and "Angular fo Java Devs".
-The formaer contains instructions, slides and the 3-hour video of my presentaion of the Devoxx conference where I build a sample app that uses hard-coded data.
-In the latter, I build a similar app that communicates with the Java Spring Boot server.
+This repo contains materials from my two workshops.
+"Angular Applied"  contains instructions and slides of my 3-hour workshop where we build an app with Angular and Bootstrap with the hard-coded data on the client.
+"Angular for Java Devs" is a one-hour workshop  where the Angular app gets the data from a Spring Boot server.

-The video of Angular Applied is available at https://www.youtube.com/watch?v=owZVKNg6cG4

-The video of Angular for Java Devs is available at https://www.youtube.com/watch?v=7Ott2mwtp9c

-If you're interested in Angular training or consuling, send an email to info @ faratasystems.com.
+If you're interested in Angular training or consulting, send an email to info @ faratasystems.com.